Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 "**Whuh?**" Everyone was wondering what just happened when the light engulfed them.

-> (===Done End===)

 ---

 Elysium in the dream.
-Rex still stand before the plains at the top of the hill, but she no longer stood below the tree.
-Instead, replaced by Addam.
-"My name is Addam.
+Rex stood near the top of the hill, but she no longer stood below the tree.
+Instead, the hooded guy that do introduced himself, "My name is Addam.
 I am long departed from this world."

-He thought for himself, "That voice... before..."
+He recognized, "That voice... before..."

-Addam looked at the church and town at the horizon, giving him a back to see, asked, "What is your name, boy?"
+Addam was looking at the church and town at the horizon, back facing him, asked, "What is your name, boy?"

 "Rex.
 I've been here before.
 This is Elysium!
 Pyra was standing under that tree, over there. _She looked... lonely._"